Spicy Pflaumenmus recipe or German plum butter, a traditional way of preserving plums in Germany.

 How to make Pflaumenmus?

-- Heat slowly and cook for about 30 minutes, stirring occasionally until the plums are completely soft and broken.
+- Step #2: Heat slowly and cook for about 30 minutes, stirring occasionally until the plums are completely soft and broken.

-- Blend with an immersion blender until smooth.
+- Step #3: Blend with an immersion blender until smooth.

-- Cook for another 10 minutes.
-The butter will start to bubble immediately and the bubbling will be quite violent during the first 5-6 minutes.
+- Step #4: Cook for another 10 minutes.
+The butter will start to bubble immediately, and the bubbling will be quite violent during the first 5-6 minutes.
 It is better to cover the pot, leaving a small crack open, during this time.
 Once the bubbling has calmed down, remove the lid.

-- Ladle into clean jars leaving about 0.6 cm/ ¼ inch headspace.
+- Step #7: Ladle into clean jars, leaving about 0.6 cm/ ¼ inch headspace.
 Clean the rims and close the jars.

-- Can in a water bath canner or in a large pot for 10 minutes.
+- Step #6: Can in a water bath canner or in a large pot for 10 minutes.
 Leave in the canner for further 5 minutes.

-- Remove with a jar lifter and let cool completely and undisturbed on folded kitchen cloths.
+- Step #7: Remove with a jar lifter and let cool completely and undisturbed on folded kitchen cloths.

-Pflaumenmus will thicken, but it is not as thick as preserves thickened with pectin or other gelling agents.
+Pflaumenmus will thicken but not as thick as preserves thickened with pectin or other gelling agents.
 So, don't think anything is wrong with the jam if it is not stiff.

 You can adjust the spice quantities according to your taste.
-You can add more for a spicier spread or you can leave them out completely, the results will still be delicious.
+You can add more for a spicier spread or leave them out completely; the results will still be delicious.

-If you don't have a canner, you can still can the jars in a large pot.
-Place a folded kitchen cloth on the bottom of the pot and arrange the jars in it making sure that they don't touch each other.
+You can still can the jars in a large pot if you don't have a canner.
+Place a folded kitchen cloth on the bottom of the pot and arrange the jars in it to ensure they don't touch each other.
 Cover with water and boil gently for 10 minutes.
-Leave for 5 minutes, remove and let cool on folded kitchen towels on the counter.
+Leave for 5 minutes, remove, and let cool on folded kitchen towels on the counter.

 Pflaumenmus will keep well for at least one year.